I Love You, Goodbye

 The project takes the form of ‘editions’ where the performers cook meals, sing songs and pick fights in relation to certain themes.
 The first edition was The Brexit Edition performed on the date the UK was set to leave the EU, 29th March 2019.
 The second edition was The Digital Detox Edition, which cast a critical eye over life online, presented in the context of Claiming Common Spaces II at FFT Düsseldorf.
 The third edition was Unfuck My Brexit Edition hosted by Mousonturm, Frankfurt am Main, Germany in August 2019.
-Version four, The Brexit and Beyond Edition is set for the ultimate date the UK leaves the EU, 31st Jan 2020.
+Version four, The Brexit and Beyond Edition marked for the official date the UK left the EU, 31st Jan 2020.

 I Love You, Goodbye (The Brexit and Beyond Edition)

 How could you say Ich liebe dich, when you never actually understood my culture?
 We are products of history, you and I. We are the outcome of decisions made in special councils, debating chambers, bedrooms and boardrooms.
 Pledged to be wed before we had even laid eyes on each other, like royal houses that after centuries of fighting, marry off their childrem to each other (Hannover, Wetting, Windsor and Saxe Coburg).
 In the name of “Never Again” it was our destiny to be together.